Hotmoka/hotmoka/tutorial/Takamaka.md

 This time, the execution should complete without exception.
-Refresh the `chain/b1/t0` directory and look at the `request.txt`.
+Refresh the `chain/b1/t0` directory and look at the `response.txt` file.
 This time the transaction was succesful:

 ```
 ConstructorCallTransactionSuccessfulResponse: